craigsturgis/craigsturgisdotcomblog/source/_posts/2017-07-18-beware-the-answer.markdown

 It's hard to get any product development effort off the ground or its direction changed.
 Funding, approval, alignment, team buy in, or any number of other things can stand in the way.
 It's tempting to think that once we take care of those hard things the output should be easy.
 It rarely is.

-Big ideas are easy, execution is hard.
+**Big ideas are easy, execution is hard**.
 Most people think the opposite.

 Start with the assumption that you are almost certainly going to fail, and you might need a lot of attempts to get lucky.
 No approach or tool can eliminate that possibility.
 It can help guide you much earlier to a way of working that is very easy to talk about but very hard to do.